 27 February 2021

-15-channel DBPSK 500Bd 30KHz, CIS (wideband?)
+15-channel BPSK 500Bd 30KHz, CIS (wideband?)
 Akula

 Quite rare Akula ("Shark") [1] signal catched by my friend KarapuZ.
 The usual Akula 500Bd/1000 FSK2 waveform is preceeded by the transmission of 15 PSK tones (MPSK-15) lasting the same time of the FSK signal.
-The 15 channels are about 2200 Hz spaced and occupy a bandwidth of 30 KHz, each channel consisting of a Differential BPSK modulated tone at the symbol rate of 500Bd (Akula II), ie the same of the following FSK2 burst; the 15 subcarriers are not orthogonal (Figs 1,2).
+The 15 channels are about 2200 Hz spaced and occupy a bandwidth of 30 KHz, each channel consisting of a BPSK modulated tone at the symbol rate of 500Bd (Akula II), ie the same of the following FSK2 burst; the 15 subcarriers are not orthogonal (Figs 1,2).

 Fig. 1